MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify.md

 ---
 # required metadata

-title: Classify by using Azure Information Protection
+title: Classify files & emails by using Azure Information Protection
 description: Instructions how to classify your documents and emails.
 author: cabailey
 ms.author: cabailey